mattrudin/jammming/README.md

 ```
 * What methods does the application need?
 ```
+* App.js
+  * .addTrack // adds a track to the Playlist.js
 * SearchBar.js //contains the search bar and controller
   * .handleSearch //search query to Spotify trough the API
 * SearchResults.js //contains the TrackList.js